Protocol and State Events in Western Australia

 WA has no official table of precedence, however a general pattern consistent with the Commonwealth and other states is usually followed, with a degree of flexibility allowing the circumstances of each event to be taken into consideration.

-Our staff assist with advice relating to precedence and the correct order of acknowledgment of dignitaries in speeches and at functions.
+Our staff can assist with advice relating to precedence and the correct order of acknowledgment of dignitaries at events.

 It should be noted that each event is unique and precedence may vary depending on a variety of factors, including funding of the event or project, location of the event, and hosts.